ApplianceFaults

 1. Only restore power after the tap, hose, and accessible inlet filter checks are complete.

-2. Run one short programme to see whether the washer fills normally and E29 clears.
+2. Run one short programme to see whether the washer fills normally and whether E29 clears.

-3. Stop if E29 returns, the drum still does not fill properly, the water level behaves abnormally, or the fault changes into a leak or overflow warning.
+3. Stop if E29 returns, the drum still does not fill properly, or the fault changes into leak or overflow behaviour.

 Intermittent vs persistent faults

-A one-off Bosch E29 after a household supply interruption may clear once normal water flow is restored.
-Repeated Bosch E29 usually means a persistent fill restriction, pressure issue, valve problem, Aquastop-related issue, or control reading that needs proper diagnosis.
+A one-off Bosch E29 after a household water interruption may clear once normal water flow is restored.
+Repeated Bosch E29 usually means a persistent fill restriction, pressure issue, valve problem, Aquastop-related issue, or fill-control reading that needs proper diagnosis.

-Call an engineer if Bosch E29 returns after the tap, hose, pressure, and accessible filter checks, if the machine still will not fill, if the code changes to overflow or leak behaviour, if there is a burning smell or electrical concern, or if you would need to remove panels.
+Call an engineer if Bosch E29 returns after the tap, hose, pressure, and accessible filter checks, if the machine still will not fill properly, if the fault starts looking more like Bosch E30 overflow or leak behaviour, if there is a burning smell or electrical concern, or if you would need to remove panels.

 Safety warning